MirelaGTulbure/gaec-lab/content/authors/emmavail/_index.md

   url: "https://cnr.ncsu.edu/geospatial/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a PhD student at the Center for Geospatial Analytics at NC State.
-My primary experience is in hydrology-based remote sensing and development work.

 interests:
 - Remote Sensing